LauritzCode/Weather_application/README.md

 - **API Integration**: Gained hands-on experience in fetching and processing JSON data from a third-party API.
 - **DOM Manipulation**: Learned to update the UI dynamically based on asynchronous API responses.
-- **Conditional Styling**: Implemented logic to change UI elements (such as background color) based on real-time data.
 - **Debugging Asynchronous Code**: Improved skills in handling errors and debugging asynchronous JavaScript code.

 ## Project Context